Skip to content

 Completion prediction on day 3, not day 9

-LTARO's AI predicts sprint completion at any point during the sprint not just at the end.
-Seeing an 87% confidence prediction on day 3 gives you 7 days to act.
-Seeing a 42% confidence on day 8 gives you one.
+TARO's AI predicts sprint completion at any point, not just the end.
+An 87% confidence on day 3 gives you 7 days to act.
+A 42% on day 8 gives you one.

 AI workload balancing runs during the sprint